-We assessed the susceptibility of the financial statements to material misstatement, including fraud.
-We consider the primary fraud risks to be around the misappropriation of assets and fraudulent reporting, including the valuation of technical provisions (KAM 1), valuation of property (KAM2) and claims payments.
+We communicated identified fraud risks throughout the audit team and remained alert to any indications for fraud throughout the audit.
+We consider the primary fraud risks to be around the misappropriation of assets and fraudulent reporting, including the valuation of technical provisions (KAM 1), valuation of property (KAM2) manual journal posting and claims payments.
 Our work over claims payments included a test of controls over claims authorisation and payment.
 We also considered where management made subjective judgements, for example in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 We ensured that our audit procedures performed covered these risks.
 In addition, we also considered the risks around journals posting and tested a sample of journals.